What is a Conference Call?

 Companies worldwide were starting to recognise the benefits of video conferencing as a tool for immersive communication.
 We saw that video could build on the average conference call by giving us access to a much deeper connection.
 An online video conference could eliminate the need for world-wide travel and help teams around the world work together, wherever they were.
 The world’s highest-ever video call was made on Mount Everest in 2013.

-As the years went on, companies like RingCentral invested more time and effort into the possibilities of video-conferencing software.
-We discovered how to create more crystal-clear images and combine them with high-quality audio.
-We innovated until we discovered things like smart framing tools and intelligent focus to bring more depth into the images provided in each conference.
+As the years went on, companies invested more time and effort into the possibilities of video conferencing software, creating crystal-clear images and combining them with high-quality audio.
+Innovators discovered things like smart framing tools and intelligent focus to bring more depth into the images provided in each conference.
 All the while, as the technology improved, it became more accessible too.

 Video calling today is no longer reserved just for those with the best budgets or the strongest tech team.
-Tools like RingCentral Meetings offer businesses of all sizes the chance to video conference anywhere, using HD images and enterprise-quality voice.
+Businesses of all sizes now have the chance to host a video conference call anywhere, using HD images and enterprise-quality voice.

 In a world brimming with trends like globalisation and dispersed workforces, video conferencing is more valuable today than it has ever been.
 Through video-conferencing equipment, remote and mobile workers can stay connected to their peers wherever they are.